lhada-hep/lhada/lhada2tnm/README.md

 ```bash
 	mkanalyzer.py cmsnano
 ```
 This should create a directory called __cmsnano__.
-Change to that directory and do an __ls__ on it.
+Go to that directory and list its contennts with __ls__.
 You should see a standard TNM release area:
 ```bash
 Makefile     cmsnano.cc include    python     src
 README     cmsnano.py lib           setup.sh   tmp